colinpaicemq/EasyICSF/README.md

 ## Import a key
 This reads a data set containing the encrypted key, decrypts it with an importer KEK and writes it to the CKDS.
-The data set record is in the same format that the ICSF utility CSFKGUP does
+The data set record is in the same format that the ICSF utility CSFKGUP does.
+It can be imported if the remote end has the matching KEK.
+It does not matter if the hardware encryption key is different.

 ### Example JCL
 ```